What is Teal?

-I who work in a Teal organization am seen as a whole person.
+Working in a Teal organization, I am seen as a whole person.
 It's about me not having to play a role, keep up a faÃ§ade to be accepted at work.
 Here I am seen and confirmed as the person I am.

-What is the difference between Teal and Purpose Driven Organizations?
+What differentiates Teal and Purpose-driven Organizations?

 In both types of organizations, there is a clear purpose formulated that serves as a guiding star for the organization.
 Through the purpose, a strategy can then be designed that guides us in our decision-making.